hayesgr/kw_grid/README.md

 That should be even better on newer processor.

 Sorry, the code is a bit messy.
-I figured it might be of some use to others and those capable of understanding it shouldn't have much issue with it.

 The compiler flags I am using with mingw-w64:
 -Wall